Pranavmanish/Feedback/Readme.md

 Run this command to view the current docker instance: sudo docker ps Copy the container ID: 29d579dcbdcc
-Go to Instance 1 -> click on the public IPv4 DNS address Rancher will open for the first time
-Copy the command given on the page and run on Instance 1 (Insert Container ID copied before in this command): sudo docker logs  container-id  2>&1 | grep "Bootstrap Password:"
+Go to Instance 1 -> click on the public IPv4 DNS address Rancher will open for the first time and then Copy the command given on the page and run on Instance 1 (Insert Container ID copied before in this command): sudo docker logs  container-id  2>&1 | grep "Bootstrap Password:"
-Copy the password that appears after executing the command and paste it on the Rancher web page Create a new password for Rancher on the next page Rancher installation complete
+Copy the password that appears after executing the command and paste it on the Rancher web page Create a new password for Rancher on the next page Thus Rancher is successfully installed.

 Creating a New Cluster:
-Go to Cluster Management and click on Create -> select RKE1 -> Custom -> Add cluster name and click next Click on the etcd, Control Plane and Worked check-boxes, then copy the command given below Run the copied command on Instance 2
+Go to Cluster Management and click on Create and then select RKE1 ,then Custom and Add cluster name and click next Click on the etcd, Control Plane and Worked check-boxes, then copy the command given below Run the copied command on Instance 2
-Once the command has finished execution, click the Done button in Rancher A provisioning cluster should appear in Rancher - wait till cluster is active Once active, go to Rancher home, then from the left menu, click on the cluster name Then select Workload -> Deployments -> Create
-Increase replicas to 3
+Once the command has finished execution, click the Done button in Rancher A provisioning cluster should appear in Rancher - wait till cluster is active Once active, go to Rancher home and click on the cluster name Then select Workload and then Deployments and Create Increase replicas to 3
 Container image name should be like: pranav1706/feedback:latest Give name to Deployment

-Click on Add Port -> Service Type should be Load Balancer -> Give a name to the Load Balancer -> Set private container port (8080)
+Click on Add Port and Service Type should be Load Balancer and Give a name to the Load Balancer and Set private container port (8080)
-Click on Create -> Wait till active
+Click on Create, Wait until active
-Once active, go to Service Discovery -> Services -> Click on the link
+Once active, go to Service Discovery and click on Services and Click on the link

 Update the image name in deployment.yaml if necessary.
 Deploy the application on your Kubernetes cluster: